MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 >
 > - For Operating system drives:
 >    - OSRequireActiveDirectoryBackup_Name is set to 1 ("Required")
->
+>    - OSActiveDirectoryBackup_Name is set to true
 > - For Fixed data drives:
 >    - FDVRequireActiveDirectoryBackup_Name is set to 1 = ("Required")
->
-> Although not required, we recommend configuring:
-> - OSActiveDirectoryBackup_Name to true
-> - FDVActiveDirectoryBackup_Name to true
+>    - FDVActiveDirectoryBackup_Name is set to true

 <a href="" id="status"></a>**Status**
 Interior node.
 Supported operation is Get.